Merovingian Origin Location(s)

 the ‘prima linea Francorum’.]

-The German historian Eugen Ewig regards the earliest
+Eugen Ewig regards the earliest

-this river is crossing the
+This river is crossing the

-former Sal-land which may stand for the
+which may stand for the

 former central part of the Frankish Salia,